Analyze historical data

-The historical data search engine can locate any event data that passes through a particular SEM Manager instance.
+The SEM historical data search engine locates any event data that passed through a particular SEM Manager instance.
 You can use the historical data search to conduct custom searches, investigate your search results and event data, and then act on your findings.

 Learn how to build a search query here.

 - View, explore, and search significant event activity.
 Historical search summarizes event activity in a selectable table or list view that you can use to easily select and investigate areas of interest.

 - See specific date and time range data using the custom time picker.

 - Conduct custom searches.
 You can also create complex search queries with the intuitive search builder.

 - Save and reuse custom searches.